 Symbol Meaning

 ACTL.
-Actual or nominal coordinates of the current position
+Position display: Actual, nominal or distance-to-go coordinates mode

 XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
 The sequence and quantity of displayed axes is determined by the machine tool builder.
 Refer to your machine manual for more information

+• Number of the active presets from the preset table.
+If the datum was set manually, the TNC displays the text MAN behind the symbol.

-∃ S M The displayed feed rate in inches corresponds to one tenth of the effective value.
+FSM The displayed feed rate in inches corresponds to one tenth of the effective value.
 Spindle speed S, feed rate F and active M functions

-Program run started

-→ Axis is clamped
+Axis is clamped

-0 Axis can be moved with the handwheel
+\otimes Axis can be moved with the handwheel

 Axes are moving under a basic rotation

 Axes are moving in a tilted working plane

+TC PM The M128 function or TCPM FUNCTION is active.

 No active program

+lays Symbol Meaning

-Program run has started
+isplay Program run has started

-Program run is stopped
+Δ [] Program run is stopped

-X Program run is being aborted
+Status × Program run is being aborted

+.4 S Turning mode is active

+3